Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

   - Volume Properties: Advanced views of the transfer functions.
     - Synchronize with Volumes module: show volume rendering with the same color mapping that is used in slice views
       - Click: Apply once the properties (window/level, threshold, lut) of the Volumes module to the Volume Rendering module.
       - Checkbox: By clicking on the checkbox, you can toggle the button.
-When toggled, any modification occuring in the Volumes module is continuously applied to the volume rendering
+When toggled, any modification occurring in the Volumes module is continuously applied to the volume rendering
     - Control point properties: X = scalar value, O = opacity, M = mid-point, S = sharpness
     - Keyboard/mouse shortcuts:
       - Left button click: Set current point or create a new point if no point is under the mouse.